DOMjudge/DOMjura/README.md

 DOMjura (DOMjudge results application)
 ==================================================

-DOMjura is a [DOMjudge](http://domjudge.sourceforge.net/) plugin parser that makes å nice results presentation.
-Furthermore, it can generate statistics about a programming contest.
+DOMjura is a [DOMjudge](http://domjudge.sourceforge.net/) plugin parser that makes a nice results presentation.

-DOMjura is easy to use: you just specify the DOMjudge URL (or use a local saved version of the plugin XML) and you are good to go.
+DOMjura is easy to use: you just specify the DOMjudge URL and you are good to go.

+## Requirements

+DOMjura now requires the following software:

+* Qt5 or higher
+* DOMjudge 4.0.3 or higher or 4.1 or higher
+* The DejaVu Sans Mono font (bold and bold oblique)

 ## Compiling